AI-Native Engineering Briefing

 Details

-AI is fundamentally changing how software is built, deployed, and operated.
-In this briefing, WWT experts will cover the AI Native Engineering landscape — from understanding today's coding assistant tools to charting a safe, strategic path toward enterprise-scale AI adoption across the full development lifecycle.
+In this briefing, WWT experts will cover the AI Native Engineering in the software engineering landscape — from understanding today's coding assistant tools to charting a safe, strategic path toward enterprise-scale AI adoption across the full development lifecycle.
 Topics include:

 What is a Briefing?

-A scheduled event with a WWT subject matter expert — typically via a live Webex meeting — where our expert presents an overview of specific topics, technologies, capabilities or market trends.
+A scheduled event with a WWT subject matter expert — typically via a virtual meeting — where our expert presents an overview of specific topics, technologies, capabilities or market trends.
 Your attendees are allotted time for Q&A to pose questions specific to your organization.

 Who Should Attend?